 It should be noted that this category is unique to the Central Catchment and the contributions will only apply to new development in that catchment.
 The apportionment rate has been determined based on the percentage of population increase expected in the catchment area.
 Therefore local infrastructure contributions will only be applied towards the portion of expected population increase.
+The below formula has been used to calculate the contribution:

-\$C is the amount of contributions per lot/dwelling for a given catchment. \$TP is the total cost of a project within that catchment (including relevant indexation between the original date of the estimation and staging threshold). %F\$ is the apportionment of the project cost towards local infrastructure contributions.
-ND is the amount of new lots/dwellings to be developed within that catchment.
+- \$C is the amount of contributions per lot/dwelling for a given catchment. - \$TP is the total cost of a project within that catchment (including relevant indexation between the original date of the estimation and staging threshold). - %F\$ is the apportionment of the project cost towards local infrastructure contributions. - ND is the amount of new lots/dwellings to be developed within that catchment.